Be Positively Powerful Books

-Nancy Willard, M.S., J.D. is the director of Embrace Civility in the Digital Age.
+Nancy Willard, M.S., J.D. is the director of Embrace Civility.

 Nancy is available for workshops and keynote presentations at conferences, as well as webinars and trainings for schools.
 The primary focus of her professional development offerings at this point in time is on equity-based, trauma informed and restorative practices.

 Nancy can provide presentations for parents and teens in Oregon.